waimea-bsjenner/level-2-programming-assessment/README.md

 ## Project Description

-**B.O.O.B.S is a simple battle simulator which involves you and a friend being placed in a turn based battle, with different classes, races of character, and various weapons to take each other out!**
+**Brilliant Omega Outstanding Battle Simulator is a simple battle simulator which involves you and a friend being placed in a turn based battle, with different races of character and various weapons to take each other out!**